TobCap/demagrittr/README.md

 #>     h(`#2`)
 #> }

-# The out put in `mode = "promise"` seems redundant but is essential in
+# The output in `mode = "promise"` seems redundant but is essential in
 # this example.
 demagrittr({set.seed(1); rnorm(1) %>% sum(., .)}, mode = "lazy")
 #> {